J2 League: Current plans (2013–present)

 Starting in 2013, a club licensing system was implemented.
 Clubs failing to fulfill this licensing requirement can be relegated to the third tier, regardless of their league position.
 The third-tier league, J3 League, was established in 2014, targeting teams having ambitions to reach the J.League.
 The structure of J2 is likely to remain stable.

 Since 2017, two clubs are promoted from and relegated to J3 and starting in 2018, the J2 playoffs winner plays against the 16th-placed J1 club after discussions were held during the prior season.
 Until 2022, if the J2 playoff winner prevailed, the club was promoted, with the J1 club being relegated, otherwise the J1 club could retain its position in J1 with the promotion failure of the J2 club.

 From the 2023 season onwards, the J2 playoff winner will be directly promoted to the J1, without the need to play a match against a J1 League team in order to be promoted.
 From 2024, the three bottom-placed teams will be automatically relegated to J3.

+Beginning in 2026–27, the J.League will use a fall–spring format.
+The regular season will begin in August and pause for a winter break between December and February, with the final matches played in May.